 I love meticulously laying out my Stardew Valley farm, making sure each fence post and parsnip are in exactly the spot I want them.
 And you're given so much space to work with that it's easy to dream of a sprawling field of crops and livestock, all designed however you think is right.
 Unfortunately, that sprawling landscape means you'll typically never see your entire farm on screen at once.
 And honestly, what's the point of spending hours grooming your digital homestead if you can't show it off to anybody?

-Well I'm happy to say that we've found a way to take full resolution screenshots of your entire farmland relatively easily, with the simple use of Durante's GeDoSaTo tool.
+You know how to take a screenshot on PC, right?
+That doesn't quite cut it on Stardew Valley.
+But I'm happy to say that we've found a way to take full resolution screenshots of your entire farmland relatively easily, with the simple use of Durante's GeDoSaTo tool.
 Our hardware editor Wes Fenlon has written about the wonders of GeDoSaTo before, and we frequently use it to take high-resolution screenshots for our Pixel Boost series, but it has a slightly unique effect on Stardew Valley.

 GeDoSaTo allows you to run games at extremely high resolutions, and then downsample them to work on your monitor.
 But Stardew Valley's camera scales with your resolution—meaning the higher the resolution is set, the more zoomed out you will be.
 Read on to find out exactly how you can crank Stardew Valley's resolution up to 8K, making your entire farm visible on any resolution monitor, and then take full-res screenshots of it.